 If you are unhappy with the initial response to any of the above requests, you can ask the Organisation to undertake a further search if there is specific information you have good reason to believe exists but that has not been provided.

 You also have the right to complain to the UK Regulator, the Information Commission’s Office (ICO), if you believe your request has not been dealt with appropriately or if you have a complaint to raise against Canada Law From Abroad or any other issue related to data protection.
 A complaint can be lodged via the ICO website or in writing at the following address:

 For data subjects based in the EU, you also have the right to complain to the Regulator in your member state, or to the Irish regulator, The Data Protection Commission (DPC), if you believe your request has not been dealt with appropriately or if you have a complaint to raise against Canada Law from Abroad or any other issue related to data protection.
 A complaint can be lodged via the DPC website or in writing at the following address:

 Data Protection Commission

 Any member of staff or other relevant individual who handles personal information for which Canada Law From Abroad is responsible must follow the requirements of this Privacy and Data Protection Policy.

-This policy was last updated in May 2018.
-We will continue to adapt this policy to ensure CLFA remain compliant with GDPR and the forthcoming UK Data Protection Bill, which is intended to replace the Data Protection Act 1998 and supplement the GDPR.
+This policy was last updated in February 2021.
+We will continue to adapt this policy to ensure Across the Pond remain compliant with EU GDPR and UK GDPR.